NaohiroHayashi/ros_polhemus_fastrak/README.md

 ====================
 Unfinished

-This node publishs fastrack(polhemus) pose data as geometry_msgs/PoseStamped on ROS.
+This node publishes fastrack(polhemus) pose data as geometry_msgs/PoseStamped on ROS and broadcasts the pose as "/fastrack" from "/world" on TF.

-This node access the fastrack via Serial port and only read the data, so you need to initialise and set the parameters of the fastrack using other serial terminal.
+This node access the fastrack via Serial port and has only read the data, so you need to initialise and set the parameters of the fastrack using other serial terminal.